propcom/ckeditor/README.txt

 More information and licence
 ----------------------------
-CKEditor - The text editor for internet
+CKEditor - The text editor for the Internet
 Copyright (C) 2003-2010 CKSource - Frederico Knabben

 Licensed under the terms of the GNU Lesser General Public License: